-What Can a Handyman Do in Hillsborough in Hillsborough County, Florida?
+What Can a Handyman Do Without a License in Hillsborough in Hillsborough County, Florida?

 In Hillsborough County, Florida, a typical “handyman” can do non-structural, non-trade work (painting, minor repairs, basic carpentry) without holding a Florida contractor license, but Florida law is strict about work that affects structure, roofing, plumbing, electrical, HVAC, or requires a building permit.
 Florida does not issue a single statewide “handyman license,” and there is no broad statewide dollar-threshold exemption that allows unlicensed people to act as contractors—however, Florida has limited statutory exemptions (including an owner/“owner-builder” exemption) and local business tax receipts still apply for operating a business.